 - In-house use only

 At Petoskey District Library (PDL) you can check out more than just books!
-The library is pleased to announce the addition of six mobile Wi-Fi hotspots which can be checked out from the Reference Desk for a one week period.
+The library is pleased to announce the addition of thirteen mobile Wi-Fi hotspots which can be checked out from the Reference Desk for a one week period.
 The portable hotspots allow patrons without internet to easily get online using any Wi-Fi enabled device such as a phone, tablet or laptop anywhere there is a cell connection.
-Currently, the library lends hotpots from Verizon and T-Mobile.
+Currently, the library lends hotpots from T-Mobile.
 To check out a Hotspot, visit the Reference Desk on the second floor anytime during regular business hours.
-Read the guidelines.